AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-metrics.md

     We recommend a name that, at a glance, tells you what the metric is.
 For example: _Average Order Revenue_.

 1. The next step is to define what your metric does.
-Using the drop-down menus, define the metric’s operation, the operation column, and a date dimension:
+Using the drop-down menus, define the metric's operation, the operation column, and a date dimension:

     * Choose an operation:
        * **Count** - This operation counts the number of rows in a data table